taniietrinh/Benefits-With-Friends/Benefits-With-Friends_Project-Management.md

 SDD
 STD
 Website
+Below is a Gnatt chart with the time spent on several programming tasks througout the project.
+One task which is not included was the time spent initializing and loading the website onto an Amazon Web Services EC2 server.
+This was done at the end of the project and took approximately 1 day.
 ![Gantt Chart](https://github.com/taniietrinh/Benefits-With-Friends/blob/master/gantt.PNG)

 The website is made up of about 700 lines of code.
 Using the Bailey and Basily Model, this means that it took approximately 6 person-months of effort to create the site.